-(e) Qualifying Exams and Field Paper: Passing the qualifying examination in core theory, and one field paper requirement.
+(e) Qualifying Exams and Third-Year Paper: Passing the qualifying examination in core theory, and one third-year paper requirement.

 (f) Residency: The university residency requirement (18 credits in a 12-month period) must be satisfied prior to registering for dissertation credit.